Want to stay healthy? Fight getting sick?

-How do you stay healthy and fight sickness?
-Your immune system, its’ job 24/7 is keep you well.
-It wrestles with fungi, viruses, bacteria, battles pathogens and any foreign invaders while cleaning up cellular debris.
-Sounds exhausting and it is, that is why as we age the immune system loses its steam.
-Nourishing the immune system will keep it strong and you healthy.
+It is a 24/7 job to keep you well.
+The immune system wrestles with fungi, viruses and bacteria; and it battles pathogens and any foreign invaders while cleaning up cellular debris.
+Sounds exhausting, and, it is!
+That is why as we age the immune system loses its steam.
+We become more prone to getting ill.

-In order to consume all these nutrients, you must eat a variety of low glycemic fruits, a colorful assortment of vegetables, protein from whole eggs (The yolk has choline a precursor to phosphatidylcholine which helps repair cell damage.), fish and grass-fed beef (also contain more Omega 3 essential fatty acids) turkey, sources of arginine (pumpkin/sesame seeds and almonds/cashews) and glutamine (cottage cheese and plain 2% Greek yogurt).
+To help consume all these nutrients, try eating low glycemic fruits, a colorful assortment of non-starchy vegetables, protein; especially whole (The yolk has choline a precursor to phosphatidylcholine which helps repair cell damage.) eggs, turkey, seafood and grass-fed beef (contains more Omega 3 essential fatty acids than conventional beef), good sources of arginine (pumpkin/sesame seeds and almonds/cashews) and glutamine (cottage cheese and plain 2% Greek yogurt).

 Green drinks, http://greensplus.com/index.php, any that contain sea vegetables

 Washing your hands and brushing your teeth is as important as keeping active and avoiding obesity as a study from University of North Carolina at Chapel Hill School of Medicine found that in comparison to normal weight mice obese mice were unable to fend off flu and other types of infections, http://www.unc.edu/news/archives/apr05/beck040405.html.

 Just because these nutrients are immune enhancing, does not mean excess amounts will be helpful.
 In fact, too much omega 6 fat, iron and vitamin E can have detrimental effects on your immune system.
 The same is true for some medications, such as antibiotics or corticosteroids.